-Separate references in the text in parentheses by using a semi-colon.
+Please separate references in the text in parentheses by using a semi-colon.

 List: references should be arranged first alphabetically and then further sorted chronologically if necessary.
-More than one reference from the same author(s) in the same year must be identified by the letters "a", "b", "c" etc., placed after the year of publication.
+More than one reference from the same author(s) in the same year must be identified by the letters 'a', 'b', 'c', etc., placed after the year of publication.

 Herrington, L., and Munro, A. (2010).
 Drop jump landing knee valgus angle; normative data in a physically active population.
 Physical Therapy in Sport, 11, 56-59

 Hudson, Z., & Brown, A. (2003).
 Athletes with disability.
 In: G. S. Kolt, & L. Snyder-Mackler (Eds.), Physical therapies in sport and exercise (pp. 521-304).
 Edinburgh: Churchill Livingstone.

-Elsevier accepts electronic supplementary material (e-components) to support and enhance your scientific research.
-Supplementary files offer the Author additional possibilities to publish supporting applications, movies, animation sequences, high-resolution images, background datasets, sound clips and more.
+Elsevier accepts electronic supplementary material to support and enhance your scientific research.
+Supplementary files offer the author additional possibilities to publish supporting applications, high-resolution images, background datasets, sound clips and more.
 Supplementary files supplied will be published online alongside the electronic version of your article in Elsevier Web products, including ScienceDirect: http://www.sciencedirect.com.
-In order to ensure that your submitted material is directly usable, please ensure that data is provided in one of our recommended file formats.
+In order to ensure that your submitted material is directly usable, please provide the data in one of our recommended file formats.
 Authors should submit the material in electronic format together with the article and supply a concise and descriptive caption for each file.
-For more detailed instructions please visit our artwork instruction pages at: http://www.elsevier.com/artworkinstructions.
+For more detailed instructions please visit our artwork instruction pages at http://www.elsevier.com/artworkinstructions.

-It is hoped that this list will be useful during the final checking of an article prior to sending it to the journal's Editor for review.
+The following list will be useful during the final checking of an article prior to sending it to the journal for review.
 Please consult this Guide for Authors for further details of any item.